openpreserve/odf-validator/docs/VALIDATION.md

 An OpenDocument Package SHOULD contain a `<manifest:file-entry>` element whose manifest:full-path attribute has the value \"/\"".

-The “META-INF/manifest.xml” file should contain a `<manifest:file-entry>` element whose `manifest:full-path` attribute has the value "/".
+The “META-INF/manifest.xml” file SHOULD contain a `<manifest:file-entry>` element whose `manifest:full-path` attribute has the value "/".
 This element specifies information regarding the document stored in the root of the package.
-This entry shall exist if the package contains a file "mimetype"
+This entry SHALL exist if the package contains a file "mimetype"

 See [Section 3.2 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_2_Manifest).

 ### MAN-8 (Warning)

-For directories, the manifest file should contain a `<manifest:file-entry>` element only if a directory contains a document or a sub document.
+For directories, the manifest file SHOULD contain a `<manifest:file-entry>` element only if a directory contains a document or a sub document.

 See [Section 4.3 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_4_3__manifest_file-entry_).

 ### MAN-9 (Warning)

-A directory for administrative or convenience purposes, such as a directory that contains various unrelated image files, should not have an entry in the manifest file.
+A directory for administrative or convenience purposes, such as a directory that contains various unrelated image files, SHOULD NOT have an entry in the manifest file.

 See [Section 3.2 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_2_Manifest).